Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 - Carkitt Market

-When you go behind the brick wall from London, you’re entering Diagon Alley, and the first thing you’ll notice is the Ukrainian Ironbelly dragon atop Gringotts Bank.
+The first thing you’ll notice in Diagon Alley is the Ukrainian Ironbelly dragon atop Gringotts Bank.
 This dragon breathes fire roughly every ten minutes and is the most iconic Wizarding World photograph you can get.

-This Gingotts Bank is actually the cover of the only ride inside Diagon Alley: Harry Potter and the Escape from Gringotts.
-Alternatively, you’ll find the interactive Gringotts Money Exchange in the Carkitt Market.
+This Gringotts Bank is actually the cover for the only ride inside Diagon Alley, Harry Potter and the Escape from Gringotts.
+The 3D dark ride takes you through the goblin-run vaults and ends with a fire-breathing dragon finale.

 If you walk all the way to the end of Diagon Alley, you’ll make it onto Horizont Alley.
 Turn left when you get to Gringotts Bank and walk all the way to the end to find Knockturn Alley.
 Alternatively, turn right and follow it around to find Carkitt Market.